HARRIFIED/mirror-graphql-server/README.md

 ## Installation

-To install Mirror GraphQL Server locally, follow these steps:
+To install GraphQL Server locally, follow these steps:

 1. Clone the repository: